Interview of John Vratil, September 13, 2022

 Interviewed by Eric Sexton

-Paul Feleciano served from 1972 until 2003 in the Kansas Legislature, primarily in the state Senate.
-During his 31 year tenure he has served on almost every committee.
-His interview discusses a wide range of issues including groundwater management, mental health reform, changes in the penal system, but his descriptions of the personalities of Senate leadership make that era come alive.
+Paul Feleciano served from 1972 until 2003 in the Kansas Legislature, primarily in the State Senate.
+During his 31 year tenure he served on almost every committee.
+His interview discusses a wide range of issues including groundwater management, mental health reform, and changes in the penal system.
+His descriptions of the personalities of Senate leadership make that era come alive.
 He characterizes the men and women serving in the 1970's and 80's as giants --articulate, caring, compassionate problem solvers who would work "across the aisles" to make things happen.
-As the legislature moved into Show Morethe 21st Century, Feleciano notes the split in the Republican Party between conservatives and moderates became a real problem because the impact was, "they didn't want to compromise."
+As the legislature moved into the 21st Show MoreCentury, Feleciano noted the split in the Republican Party between conservatives and moderates became a real problem because, "they didn't want to compromise."
 After leaving the legislature, Feleciano was appointed to the Kansas Parole Board and served there for six years.
 Show Less

 Interview of Ron Hein, April 16, 2021